 Statewide representation.
 GTTC maintains offices in Seattle and Spokane.
 Maintaining a physical presence across the state allows our attorneys to stay up to date about developments on the local court level and also provides convenient meeting locations for our clients on both sides of the Cascades.

-Diversity, equity, and inclusion.
+Justice and diversity.
 GTTC works for justice—in the courts, the legal profession, and our firm.
 This drives:

 • The GTTC Law School Leg-Up Program, under which the firm awards scholarships for LSAT preparation courses to diverse aspiring law students.